Skip to Content

 Vegan Mug Brownie

 This vegan mug brownie makes the perfect single-serving dessert.
 It’s fudgy, chewy and indulgent.
-A great bake for treating yourself when you’re all alone!
+A great dairy-free, eggless bake for treating yourself when you’re all alone!

-At the time, I felt very limited when it came to vegan desserts because I had zero experience with vegan baking.
-But mug cakes got me through.
+At the time, I felt very limited when it came to desserts because I had zero experience with vegan baking.
+But a dairy-free mug brownie or cake here and there got me through.

 They suited my lazy student lifestyle at that time too because they were super quick and easy.
 Plus, you only have one mug or ramekin to clean once you’re done eating as opposed to a huge mountain of dishes.

-Once I got more into vegan baking, mug cakes began to take a backseat, replaced by desserts that required a little more effort such as cookies, full-sized cakes and pavlovas.
+Once I got more into vegan baking, my beloved eggless mug brownies and cakes began to take a backseat, replaced by desserts that required a little more effort such as cookies, full-sized cakes and pavlovas.

 But sometimes you just need something EASY that doesn’t require 40 days and 40 nights of washing up afterward.
-So, I decided it was time for the return of the mug cake- but with a twist.
+So, I decided it was time for the return of the mug cake.

-Instead of your classic vanilla mug cake, I decided to adapt my vegan brownies recipe to make a vegan mug brownie.
+Instead of a classic vanilla mug cake, I decided to adapt my vegan brownies recipe to make an eggless mug brownie.
 It is every bit as scrumptious as it sounds!

 brownie in ramekin with ice cream on top

 By dividing a full-batch recipe, you get just the right amount of brownie needed for one person.
-That means it’s perfect for all you single guys and gals out there.
+That means it’s perfect for anyone who lives alone.

 This recipe is also great if you’re running low on ingredients because you need just a tiny amount of each one.
 And of course, you don’t need any eggs or dairy!